mallory/e2ee/draft-e2ee.md

 : Post-compromise security is a security property that seeks to guarantee future confidentiality and integrity even on the face of a passive end-point compromise (and consequently that communication sent post-compromise is protected with the same security properties that existed before the compromise).
 It is usually achieved by adding new ephemeral key exchanges (new randomness) to the derivation of encryption/decryption keys every 'x' amount of time or after 'n' messages sent.
 Note that post-compromise security is not met in the face of active attackers.

 Metadata obfuscation
 : Digital communication inevitably generates data other than the content of the communication itself, such as IP addresses, date and time.
-To enhance the privacy and security of end-to-end encrypted systems, steps should be taken to minimize metadata leakage such as user obfuscating IP addresses, reducing non-routing metadata, and avoiding extraneous message headers.
+To enhance the privacy and security of end-to-end encryption, steps should be taken to minimize metadata leakage such as user obfuscating IP addresses, reducing non-routing metadata, and avoiding extraneous message headers.

 Challenges
 ----------